Senate Candidates Green and McCommas Race to the Runoff

-In the run-up to the August 23 primary for an open state senate seat that covers Luther, and the rest of District 28, the candidates are reporting campaign expenses.
+In the run-up to the August 23 primary for an open state senate seat that covers Luther, and the rest of District 28, the candidates filed campaign reports on fundraising and expenses.
 Grant Green has raised more than double the amount of contributions than Jeff McCommas, but McCommas grabbed the backing of the State Republican Party with a $10,000 donation.

 Friends of Grant Green reported $174,513 in cash and in-kind contributions this campaign season.
 Top contributors in the pre-runoff report, filed Aug 16, include $1,000 from the Friends of Kevin Wallace campaign committee.
 Wallace is a State Representative from Wellston.
 Green has received funds from a bondsman PAC, Citizens for Justice, Wellston’s Marathon PAC, chaired by Thomas Tillison, for $10,000 ($15,000) total.
 The owners of Hilliary Communications that operate the Southwest Ledger gave $8,300 total, and The State Chamber pitched in $1,000, among other local contributors, PACS, and other candidates.